Exclusive: JPMorgan shakes up investment bank in leadership makeover - sources

 LONDON (Reuters) - JPMorgan (JPM.N) is reshuffling senior management at the top of its investment bank, naming two new global co-heads and shifting some of its most senior dealmakers into new jobs focused purely on bringing in business, two sources told Reuters.

-The Wall Street bank has named Viswas Raghavan and James Casey to jointly run its global investment banking unit, one source said.
+The Wall Street bank has named Viswas Raghavan and James Casey to jointly run its global investment bank, one source said.

 The appointments are part of a sweeping reshuffle in which some senior executives will take on “rainmaker” roles.